 - A neurographic line changes direction as soon as you are aware of its route.

-- A neurographic line does not end in the middle of the page, it either flows to the edge of the page or it blends into other lines.
+- A neurographic line does not end in the middle of the page, it either flows to the edge of the page or it blends into other lines or shapes like circles.

 What is Not a Neurographic Line?

 - A straight line.

 - A smooth, wavy or curved line.

 Let’s have a look at three ways that creating neurographic art can benefit you.

 Of course there will be many other ways as well, but these first three are the easiest ones to start with.

 1 To Make Intentions